caneuro/caneuro.github.io/pages/about.md

 ---

 We use an interdisciplinary approach for investigations in the field of **Cognitive and Affective Neuroscience**.
-Our investigations included research perspectives and experimental approaches from Psychology, Neuroscience, Biology, Medicine, and Computing Sciences.
+Our investigations include research perspectives and experimental approaches from Psychology, Neuroscience, Biology, Medicine, and Computing Sciences.

 ## Research topics